Saturday, November 15, 2025

 a thought experiment that asks: What happens when holiness is turned upside down?

-A method that forces us to see the truth more clearly by imagining its counter-image.
+By examining Scripture in reverse, we uncover what I call Holiness by Contrast—a method that forces us to see the truth more clearly by imagining its counter-image.

-So let me ask you plainly - are you called to holiness or to profanity?
+Are you called to holiness… or to profanity?

-The Bible in 1 Peter 1:15 says: “Just as He who called you is holy, so be holy in all you do.”
+“Just as He who called you is holy, so be holy in all you do.”

 A major antonym of holy is unsanctified.